‘RHONY’ Star Leah McSweeney Was Surprised She And Sonja Morgan Didn’t Hit It Off, Reveals Favorite ‘Housewife’

 Today makes the 2 week countdown to the RHONY Season 12 premier on @bravotv I am so ambivalent about the whole thing due to the crisis right now but I also know lots of people are looking forward to this and it will bring some laughter and joy for an hour so let’s go! #RHONY #bravotv

-As The Inquisitr previously reported, McSweeney opened up to the Daily Mail at the end of last month about what viewers can expect to see from her during The Real Housewives of New York City and during the interview, she revealed she was completely authentic to who she is while filming.
+As The Inquisitr previously reported, McSweeney opened up to the Daily Mail at the end of last month about what viewers can expect to see from her during The Real Housewives of New York City.
+During the interview, she revealed she was completely authentic to who she is while filming.

-McSweeney also said that while a number of her co-stars didn’t want to like her, they eventually came around, including Dorinda Medley, who she got off to “a rocky start” with last year.
+McSweeney also said that while a number of her co-stars didn’t want to like her, they eventually came around.
+These co-stars included Dorinda Medley, whom she got off to “a rocky start” with last year.